This post may contain affiliate links. Please read our disclosure policy.

 - 1/2 teaspoon fresh ground black pepper

-- 1 cup grated Parmesan cheese
+- 2 cups grated Parmesan cheese

-- 2 cups ketchup
+- 3 cups ketchup

-- 4 tablespoons Worcestershire sauce
+- 6 tablespoons Worcestershire sauce

-- 1/2 teaspoon Sriracha sauce
+- 1/2 teaspoon Sriracha sauce (or your choice of hot sauce)

 Instructions

-- Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees once you have the ingredients prepped.

 - Move the rice mixture to the sides of the pan and place the beef and pork in the center.
-Stir and mix the meat to cook until no pink shows, about tem minutes leaving the rice pressed to the sides of the pan while cooking.
-Add both stocks, tomatoes, tomato paste, basil, oregano, parsley, salt and pepper.
-Stir to combine all contents and keep on heat just until mixture is hot.
-Remove the pan from the burner.
+Stir and mix the meat to cook until no pink shows, about ten minutes, leaving the rice pressed to the sides of the pan while cooking.

-- Top mixture with parmesan cheese.
+- Top mixture with Parmesan cheese.
 Then top with sliced blanched green bell peppers spreading evenly across the top.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.